mreetyunjaya/AWSS/README.md

 ## Running AWSS on Ubuntu

-Download and Extract AWSS's project from this github page, using a browser or wget or git, rename the folder to "AWSS" only, not "AWSS-master", move AWSS's folder next to your web project to scan it, default: "/opt/lampp/htdocs/AWSS"
+Download and Extract AWSS's project from this github page, using a browser, wget or git, rename the folder to "AWSS" only, not "AWSS-master", move AWSS's folder next to your web project to scan it, default: "/opt/lampp/htdocs/AWSS"

+###### Configurations:

+1. Open config.js inside AWSS's folder using nano, vim or text editor and set the name of your Web Project's name to scan in DEFAULT_PROJECT_PATH_TO_SCAN variable.

+2. Open config_php_lang.js inside AWSS's folder: if you are using MySQL you must set the variables as explained in the file, if you are not using MySQL, just set IS_DBMS_USED variable to false, and ignore the rest, note that PHP_EXE_BIN_PATH is set to XAMPP's default location, so change it if you are using different PHP binary or different XAMPP location.

+###### PS: The two config files are well explained of what to change to suit your project.

+To run AWSS, default command:

+> $ sudo node /opt/lampp/htdocs/AWSS/main.js

+> Full Video of how to run AWSS on ubuntu: https://www.youtube.com/myVideoSoonForUbuntu